Siege of Malta (World War II): Kesselring (OB Süd)

-German pressure, Spitfire arrival
+Axis pressure, Spitfire arrival

-Messerschmitt Bf 110s and Ju 88 night fighters from Zerstörergeschwader 26 (ZG 26, or Destroyer Wing 26) and Nachtjagdgeschwader 1 (NJG 1 or Night Fighter Wing 1), were flown into Sicily to support Fliegerkorps II.
+Messerschmitt Bf 110s and Ju 88 night fighters from Zerstörergeschwader 26 (ZG 26, Destroyer Wing 26) and Nachtjagdgeschwader 1 (NJG 1, Night Fighter Wing 1), were flown into Sicily to support Fliegerkorps II.
 They quickly eliminated Malta's striking force, which was beyond the range of fighter escort while over the Mediterranean.
 In the first two months, around 20 RAF bombers and reconnaissance aircraft were shot down.
 The success against Axis shipping soon dried up.
 The only notable triumph was the sinking of the 13,089-ton Victoria merchant ship, one of the fastest merchantmen afloat, by a Fairey Albacore of 826 Squadron, flown by Lieutenant Baxter Ellis, on 23 January.

 Over the island, the defensive arm of the RAF was also put under pressure.
 Kesselring began 1942 with a raid on New Year's Day, the 1,175th raid of the war.
-In January the RAF lost 50 Hurricanes on the ground and another eight shot down in combat.
+In January the RAF lost 50 Hurricanes on the ground and another eight shot down.
 Of the 340 fighters that had passed through or stayed on the island since the war began, only 28 remained.
 The Axis conducted 263 raids in that month, compared to 169 in December 1941.
-Fliegerkorps II was recovering from its losses in the Soviet Union, and could only contribute 118 aircraft in January, but grew to 390 in March, reaching a peak strength of 425 aircraft.
+Fliegerkorps II was recovering from its losses in the Soviet Union, and could only contribute 118 aircraft in January but grew to 390 in March, reaching a peak strength of 425 aircraft.

-One-third of all raids were directed against airfields.
+One-third of raids were directed against airfields.
 At Ta' Qali, 841 tons of bombs were dropped, because the Germans believed the British were operating an underground hangar; the Germans used rocket-assisted PC 18000RS Panther bombs.
-The usual tactic involved a sweep ahead of the bombers by German fighters to clear the skies; this worked, and air superiority was maintained.
+The usual tactic involved a sweep ahead of the bombers by German fighters to clear the skies; this worked and air superiority was maintained.
 Only slight losses were suffered by the bombers.
 One notable loss was the Geschwaderkommodore of KG 77, Arved Crüger.
-Around 94% of the strikes were made in daylight and the Italians supported the Luftwaffe by flying 2,455 sorties in February and March.
+Around 94 per cent of the attacks were in daylight and the Regia Aeronautica supported the Luftwaffe by flying 2,455 sorties in February and March.

+Lieutenant-general William Dobbie was governor and commander in chief of Malta.
 Dobbie and the British naval and air commanders argued for modern aircraft, particularly Spitfires, to be sent to Malta.
 The AOC Middle East, Arthur Tedder, sent Group Captain Basil Embry to Malta to assess the situation.
 The pilots told Embry that the Hurricanes were useless and that the Spitfire was their only hope.
 They claimed that the Germans purposely flew in front of the Hurricanes in their Bf 109Fs to show off the performance superiority of their fighters.
 The squadron leaders argued the inferiority of their aircraft was affecting morale.
 Embry agreed and recommended that Spitfires be sent; the type began arriving in March 1942.